How to Install Firefox on Raspberry Pi? (Latest Version)

 Are you a bit lost in the Linux command line?
 Check this article first for the most important commands to remember and a free downloadable cheat sheet so you can have the commands at your fingertips.

-Either way, Firefox is now installed and you should see it in the main menu:
+Firefox is now installed and you should see be able to launch it from the main menu.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!